apache/couchdb-documentation/src/ddocs/search.rst

 These analyzers omit common words in the specific language, and many also `remove prefixes and suffixes <http://en.wikipedia.org/wiki/Stemming>`_.
 The name of the language is also the name of the analyzer.
+See `package org.apache.lucene.analysis <https://lucene.apache.org/core/4_6_1/core/org/apache/lucene/analysis/package-summary.html>`_ for more information.

 +----------------+----------------------------------------------------------+
 | Language       | Analyzer                                                 |